Co-authored by Stephan Wolf, CEO of GLEIF. Thanks to the dozens of smart people who contributed their time and insights.

 1. Extraordinary advances in security:

-- Recovery from private key compromise (suspected or actual) without reissuance of previously signed items*
+- Recovery from key compromise (suspected or actual) without reissuance of previously signed items*

 - Key pre-rotation without re-issuance of previously signed items*